cerbero90/lazy-json/README.md

 ### 🎯 Dots

-If we only need a sub-tree of a large JSON, we can define the path to extract by using a simple dot-notation syntax.
+If we only need a sub-tree of a large JSON, we can use a simple dot-notation syntax to extract the desired path (or **dot**).

 Consider [this JSON](https://randomuser.me/api/1.4?seed=json-parser&results=5) for example.
-To extract only the cities and avoid parsing the rest of the JSON, we can set the `results.*.location.city` dot-notation:
+To extract only the cities and avoid parsing the rest of the JSON, we can set the `results.*.location.city` dot:

 ```php
 $source = 'https://randomuser.me/api/1.4?seed=json-parser&results=5';